 Erich T. Schwartz

 Erich T. Schwartz joined Skadden in 2001 after serving as assistant director of the Division of Enforcement at the Securities and Exchange Commission (SEC).
-He concentrates his practice in the defense of securities enforcement matters and compliance counseling.
+Mr. Schwartz concentrates his practice in the defense of securities enforcement matters and compliance counseling.
 He represents public companies; public accounting firms; broker-dealers and investment advisers; and their officers, directors and employees in investigations by the SEC and other regulatory authorities.

 Mr. Schwartz handles high-profile internal investigations of conduct that raise potential regulatory issues, including accounting and disclosure issues, insider trading and Foreign Corrupt Practices Act matters, among others.
 He counsels his clients on strategies for avoiding such issues, including preventative and remedial measures.
-Additionally, Mr. Schwartz is experienced in complex representations that involve parallel investigations by the SEC, the Department of Justice (DOJ), state regulators or FINRA, as well as related private litigation.
+Additionally, Mr. Schwartz is experienced in complex representations that involve parallel investigations by the SEC, the Department of Justice, state regulators or FINRA, as well as related private litigation.

 Illustrative public representations include:

-- Herbert Steffen, a former senior executive at Siemens Aktiengesellschaft, in the defense of Foreign Corrupt Practices Act claims by the SEC, in which Mr. Schwartz obtained a full dismissal of the SEC’s claims on jurisdictional grounds;
+- Herbert Steffen, a former senior executive at Siemens Aktiengesellschaft, in the defense of Foreign Corrupt Practices Act claims by the SEC, in which Mr. Schwartz obtained a dismissal of all the SEC’s claims on jurisdictional grounds;

 - The NASDAQ Stock Market, Inc. in an investigation of the performance of self-regulatory responsibilities, which was resolved through the issuance of a report of investigation;